javicebrian/angular-svg-icon/README.md

 ## Background

-The svg-icon is an Angular 2 component that allows for the continuation of the AngularJS method for easily inlining SVGs explained by [Ben Markowitz](https://www.mobomo.com/2014/09/angular-js-svg/) and others.
+The svg-icon is an Angular 5 component that allows for the continuation of the AngularJS method for easily inlining SVGs explained by [Ben Markowitz](https://www.mobomo.com/2014/09/angular-js-svg/) and others.
 Including the SVG source inline allows for the graphic to be easily styled by CSS.

 The technique made use of ng-include to inline the svg source into the document.
-Angular 2, however, drops the support of ng-include, so this is my work-around method.
+Angular 2 dropped the support of ng-include, so this is a work-around technique.

 *Note:* The [icon
 component](https://www.npmjs.com/package/@angular2-material/icon) from